awuorochelle75/coffee_shop/README.md

 ### **Requirements**
 - Before setting up the project, ensure you have the following installed:

-    - JavaScript
+    - Python 3.7 or higher

-    - Node.js & npm
+    - 'pipenv' - for virtual environment and dependency management.

-    - JSON Server
+    - 'pytest' - for running automated tests

     - Git